 Is subject to call in?: No

-The Board considered the report of the Assistant Director - Commissioning (Prevention and Adult Social Care) which sought approval of the recommendations in relation to the Adult Social Care contracts as detailed in the submitted report.
+The Board considered the report of the Assistant Director - Commissioning (Prevention and Adult Social Care) that provided proposed options for the funding of the Real Living Wage (RLW) in the context of the fee setting process for Adult Social Care Fees 2021/22.

 Reasons for the decision:

 The Council is required to set a balanced budget and manage the Adult Social Care Market to ensure adequacy of services to meet needs and demands of citizens seeking care and support.